Carlos Correa Player Props: Twins vs. Diamondbacks

 Carlos Correa At The Plate

-- Correa has picked up a hit in 63 of 97 games this year, with multiple hits 18 times.
+- Correa has reached base via a hit in 63 games this year (of 98 played), and had multiple hits in 18 of those games.

-- Correa has driven in a run in 29 games this season (29.9%), including 11 games with more than one RBI (11.3%).
-He has also driven home three or more of his team's runs in four contests.
+- In 29 games this year (29.6%), Correa has picked up an RBI, and in 11 of those games (11.2%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 33 of 97 games this season, and more than once 5 times.
+- He has scored in 33 games this season (33.7%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.